Kaliszando/bs-business/README.md

 <p>
 BugStalker is a bug tracking system, that addresses the problem of ticket management in software development teams.
-It presents the design of a system that supports the implementation phase of the software development life cycle by streamlining the methods of presenting the status of issues, managing a large number of them and enabling the division of labor and responsibilities.
+It is a system that supports the implementation phase of the software development life cycle by streamlining the methods of presenting the status of issues.
+BugStalker allows you to manage a large number of tickets.
 The system was implemented as a web application in a client-server architecture.
 </p>

 ![BacklogScreenshot](https://github.com/Kaliszando/bs-web-client/blob/main/src/assets/img/backlog.png)